KJSDR/bank-account/README.md

 ## How to run the Program

--Open your terminal
+1. Open your terminal
--Go to the directory where the file resides
+2. Go to the directory where the file resides
--Run the program by entering "python3 bank_account.py"
+3. Run the program by entering "python3 bank_account.py"

 ## Pseudo Code